Crataco/ai-guide/guide/models.md

 - Transformers has been around ever since the dawn of text generation, but it is not ideal for the average user.
 Transformers models take a lot of storage and memory.
 For example, LLaMA 7B is estimated to be around ~13 GB, and would require a computer with approximately 32 GB of RAM, give or take.

-- GGUF (formerly GGML) versions use "quantization".
+- GGUF (formerly GGML) versions can run on most computers thanks to their use of "quantization".
 For the sake of simplicity, you can consider quantization similar to lossy compression.
 The quantization levels you can choose range from "q2" (fastest, lightest, worst quality) to "q8" (slowest, heaviest, best quality), but a value of q5_K_M is recommended.
-[TheBloke](https://huggingface.co/TheBloke) quantizes many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF), telling you the size and maximum memory usage of each quantization. **This is the option recommended for most users.**
+[TheBloke](https://huggingface.co/TheBloke) converts many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF), telling you the size and maximum memory usage of each quantization. **This is the option recommended for most users.**

 - GPTQ & Exllama are others that also support quantization, but they're only useful if you have a recent graphics card (GPU).
 You'd have the best luck with NVIDIA GPUs, but with AMD GPUs, your mileage may vary.
 This is the option recommended if you have a powerful enough GPU to hold the model you want to run, but this guide will not cover this option.